cisagov/Malcolm/sensor-iso/README.md

 * **Should the GUI session be locked due to inactivity?**
 * **Display the [Standard Mandatory DoD Notice and Consent Banner](https://www.stigviewer.com/stig/application_security_and_development/2018-12-24/finding/V-69349)?** *(only applies when installed on U.S. government information systems)*

-Following these prompts, the installer will reboot and the Malcolm base operating system will boot.
+Following these prompts, the installer will reboot and Hedgehog Linux will boot.

 # <a name="Boot"></a>Boot